yohrannes/accesshub/README.md

 * All with easy usability and security.

 ## Requirements
-- [x] allow permission to access from ssh password or private key on the others servers.
+- [ ] Allowed permissions to access from ssh password or private key on the others servers.
+Add on ssh_config file "PasswordAuthentication yes".
+- [ ] Sshpass installed on server

 ## How to use
 ...